Skip to main content

 Sidecar

 Deploy Edge alongside each service: Use Case: Tero Edge runs as a lightweight sidecar next to each application.
-It applies policies at the source—dropping noisy debug logs, redacting PII, or sampling high-volume metrics—before data ever reaches the telemetry pipeline.
+It applies policies at the source by dropping noisy debug logs, redacting PII, or sampling high-volume metrics before data reaches the telemetry pipeline.
 This reduces load on collectors and network bandwidth within your infrastructure.
 Best for:

 • Service-specific policies